 - epidemiology applied to advance population health, to prevent disease and to improve health systems

-- integrative population studies to advance knowledge of disease causes and to improve disease prevention
+- integrative population studies of disease causes and to improve disease prevention

 - application of environmental, molecular and genetic epidemiology to improve population health

 - disease prevention and control programs that apply existing knowledge to improve health

 - collaborative, inter-disciplinary studies that enhance outcomes & capacity for population health research

 - studies of environmental factors, genetic factors and their relative contribution to risk

 - application of advanced measurement methods in exposure and outcome assessment

 - building infrastructure, systems and capacity for chronic disease research and monitoring

 - harmonization and collaboration in cancer and chronic disease research across Canada and internationally